MicrosoftDocs/SupportArticles-docs/support/biztalk/biztalk-edias2-runtime-feature-fails.md

 Consider the following scenario:

 You install and configure a BizTalk Server group.
 You install BizTalk on a second server.
-In the Configuration Wizard, you create a new BizTalk Server group using the same SQL Server with unique database names.
+In the **Configuration Wizard**, you create a new BizTalk Server group using the same SQL Server with unique database names.
 The BizTalk EDI/AS2 Runtime configuration fails and you may see an error similar to the following:

 > Failed to configure EDI/AS2 Status Reporting functionalities.